RedAndBlueEraser/image-transform-context-menu/README.md

-# Image Transform Context Menu Browser Extension
+# Image/Video Transform Context Menu Browser Extension

 A Firefox and Chrome Manifest V3 browser extension to add context menu items to rotate or flip images and videos.